Is 727 a good credit score?

-Most lenders will approve you for a personal loan with a 727 credit score.
+Most personal loan lenders will approve you for a loan with a 727 credit score.
 However, your interest rate may be somewhat higher than someone who has “Very Good” or “Excellent” credit.

 It’s best to avoid payday loans and high-interest personal loans as they create long-term debt problems and just contribute to a further decline in credit score.